-Free domain is included in all of the paid plans - but only in a yearly plan.
+As for the free domain is included in all of the paid plans - it's only in a yearly plan.
 When it expires, you have to pay for it yourself.

-Few minutes in, one of the biggest downsides of this platform has started lurking on me.
-Squarespace has turned out to be one of the most complicated website builders in recent memory.
+Of course eventually, the control menu makes sense.
+But while trying it out, I quickly had to admit that Squarespace turns out to be one of the most complicated website builders in recent memory.
 Skills and tricks from WordPress or experience with Wix/Weebly all meant nothing here.

-In simple terms, you are given one of the two ways to edit.
-Either you do your best with the graphical interface...
+But you are given one of the two ways to edit.
+Either the graphical interface or CSS edit.

 Out of the two options, editing custom CSS actually doesn't even sound as bad.
 However, that is mostly due to the fact drag-and-drop builder is simply not good enough.

 Many customization issues problems can get solved by a bunch of code that will override the template's own design and apply your own.
 I attempted to do everything without touching the code, of course.
 Unfortunately, without coding, it was quite limited.

 Furthermore, this platform has its little bugs.
 Sometimes you edit and can’t see the changes only until after you publish the website or restart the entire editor.
 When it comes to very precise, minimal changes, this can be genuinely frustrating.
 Some things, however, simply refused to change - such as the layout of the template's header.

 Overall, the Squarespace website builder has great tools within, but if you are a beginner or want some specific design, this builder will become a headache.

 While there are many things to cover, here we have some basic questions answered in one place.